Find your lost or stolen Fi phone

 - At the bottom of the screen, select Pause service, then confirm.

-To resume your service, just go back to the Project Fi website and at the top of the screen, select Resume service.
+To resume your service, just go back to the Google Fi website and at the top of the screen, select Resume service.

 By changing the password of your Google Account that’s linked to your phone, you can prevent someone from accessing things like your email and other services linked to this account.